ethi-technologies/policies/ethi-privacy-statement.md

 If you are a child under the age of 13, you may not have an Account on Ethi.
 Ethi does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a User who is under the age of 13, we will have to close your Account.

-We do not intentionally collect User Personal Information that is part of the data your upload onto Ethi or other free-form content inputs.
-Any personal information within a user's repository is the responsibility of the repository owner.
+We do not intentionally collect User Personal Information that is part of the data your submit to any free-form content inputs.

-We do not purchase User Personal Information from third-party data brockers.
+We do not purchase User Personal Information from third-party data brokers.

 ### How Ethi uses your information